softogen/CppCoreGuidelines/CppCoreGuidelines.md

     int compute(int x); // compute a value for x; assume this to be costly

-    class Cache {   // some type implementing a cache for an int->int operation
+    class Cache final {   // some type implementing a cache for an int->int operation
     public:
         pair<bool, int> find(int x) const;   // is there a value for x? void set(int x, int v);             // make y the value for x